The misrepresentation of people with disabilities by the media

 Unfortunately, this is nothing new.

-In the early years of cinema, with the production of Tod Browning’s Freaks, people of disability and various genetic disorders were represented just as the title suggests: freaks.
-Disability was considered a ‘modern spectacle’, a physically manifested curse and the gateway to the mystical and supernatural.
+In the early years of cinema, with the production of Tod Browning’s Freaks, people with disability and various genetic disorders were represented just as the title suggests: freaks.
+Disability was considered a ‘modern spectacle’, a physically manifested curse, and the gateway to the mystical and supernatural.
 In short, people of disability were represented as strange things that were limited to interacting only with other stranger things usually in curious and frightening ways.

 It took another twenty years before the Canadian Disability Rights Movement finally swept the nation.
-By the 1980s, disability issues had reached the general consciousness and public campaigns were held to include disability in the Charter of Rights and Freedoms.
+By the 1980s, disability issues had reached the general consciousness, and public campaigns were held to include disability in the Charter of Rights and Freedoms.
 In 1986, the Movement compromised and settled for the Employment Equity Act.
 This small triumph soothed the majority and when the Act was suddenly overturned in 1995 under Premier Mike Harris, it garnered little attention.
 Thus, proper recognition remained a struggle well into the 2000s, as demonstrated through the emergence of detective television.

 But one thing is for sure, the power of representation can easily be harnessed for good.

-The true art of media is in its imitation of life, the way it dissects the world and pull from personal stories and universal experiences.
+The true art of media is in its imitation of life, the way it dissects the world and pulls from personal stories and universal experiences.
 Disability should not be treated as a character flaw or the catalyst for action and misadventure simply because it is not.
 Rather, disability should be represented free of tragedy, bitterness and shame.
 It should be an added layer to a multi-dimensional protagonist, not the core of a flat character – it should not affect their likes and dislikes, their sense of humor, and least of all their capabilities.
 Better yet, it should easily slip past the audience’s consciousness just as Dustin Henderson’s genetic disorder was a revelation for diehard fans.

 Indeed, taking a page from the casting directors and writers of “Stranger Things”, representation for people of disability should start before production.
 It should start with an actor like Gaten Matarazzo who identifies as a person of disability.
-It should start with the idea that people of disability are individual and undefined by outdated beliefs; that they can lead with courage, charisma and determination.
-After all, stranger things have happened.
+It should start with the idea that people of disability are individual and undefined by outdated beliefs; that they can lead with courage, charisma, and determination.
+After all, strange things have happened.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits